 Support families in need by offering assistance with medical bills, travel, knee/elbow braces and other medical devices.

 Provide medical ID jewelry to our members at no cost to them

 Provide a support network to all our community members

 Create and increase awareness about bleeding disorders

-The Western Pennsylvania Chapter of the National Hemophilia Foundation is a nonprofit consumer advocacy and service organization founded in the 1950’s and incorporated as a 501(c)(3) nonprofit organization in 1976.
+The Western Pennsylvania Bleeding Disorders Foundation is a nonprofit consumer advocacy and service organization founded in the 1950’s and incorporated as a 501(c)(3) nonprofit organization in 1976.
 We were founded to help meet the vast education and support needs of the bleeding disorders community in Western Pennsylvania.